 Embrace New Things

-The first step dealing with loneliness in old age is to interact with more people and therefore feel more connected to society.
+The first step in dealing with loneliness in old age is to interact with more people and therefore feel more connected to society.
 Taking up a hobby or activity can be a great way of having something to talk about with people.
-You can also join a club at your local community centre to meet people with like minded interests such as; gardening, sewing, cooking, walking, and many more.
+You can also join a club at your local community centre to meet people with like-minded interests such as gardening, sewing, cooking, walking, and many more.

-Loneliness in old age is often seen in people with lots of family who see their elderly relative when they can.
-But for many this won’t be frequent enough to help ease their feelings of loneliness.
-In these cases it could be beneficial to learn how to use technology such as Skype and Facebook to keep in touch with loved ones.
+Loneliness in old age can often be seen in people with plenty of family who see their elderly relative when they can.
+However, for many, this won't be frequent enough to help ease their feelings of loneliness.
+In these cases, it could be beneficial to learn how to use technology such as Skype and Facebook to keep in touch with loved ones.
 A lightweight tablet would be ideal as it can be easily moved around the home and is simpler to learn and use.

 Many community centres and libraries offer computer training to help people who are unfamiliar with technology.

-Even a smile and “good morning” to a neighbour could be the start to a friendship with them.
-Have as many of these small interaction as you can every day; ask people questions to open up the conversation.
-Don’t limit yourself to only people of your own age too, you’ll find that many young people will appreciate the short exchange too.
+Even a smile and "good morning" to a neighbour could be the start of a friendship with them.
+Have as many of these small interactions as you can every day.
+Ask people questions to open up the conversation.
+Don't limit yourself to only people of your own age too; you'll find that many young people will appreciate the short exchange too.

-You may find you still find home to be too quite.
-Many people who suffer from loneliness in old age, get themselves a companion to live with.
-A fish, cat or dog can be great company to talk to; just make sure you choose something that is suitable to your lifestyle and physical abilities.
+You may find you still find home to be too quiet.
+Many people who suffer from loneliness in old age get themselves a companion to live with.
+A fish, cat, or dog can be great company to talk to; just make sure you choose something that is suitable to your lifestyle and physical abilities.